About the Program

 Students are also evaluated throughout the program for their fitness for the field, which involves their dispositions and professionalism.
 The Department defines a counselor’s disposition as having four components: (a) Effective and professional communication and collaboration: (b) Emotional maturity, self-awareness, and counselor presence: (c) Dependability, reliability, and ethical behavior; and (d) Respect for diversity and openness to other worldviews.

 The Curriculum comprises of 63 units, most of which are in a traditional face-to-face format.
-The one exception is COUN 538 Crisis Intervention and Trauma Treatment, which is a hybrid modality and requires students to attend two full day Saturdays; all other coursework is remote using our learning management system (Canvas).
+The one exception is COUN 538 Crisis Intervention and Trauma Treatment, which is a hybrid modality and requires students to attend two full day Saturdays; for this particular class, all other coursework will be completed on-line.
 Students can attend full time or part time, depending on their individual needs.
 Students can choose to take up to two courses per semester.
 The one course all students must take in the summer is COUN 590 Advanced Counseling Techniques, which must be taken in the year students are seeing clients during their practicum experience.
 Students complete the program in three to five years depending on their study plan.